ibm-cloud-docs/activity-tracker/export_api.md

 {:shortdesc}

+## Prerequisites
+{: #export_api_prereqs}

+To export events, consider the following information:

+1. You must have a paid service plan for the {{site.data.keyword.at_full_notm}} service.
+[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-service_plan#service_plan).

+2. You must have a user ID that has permissions to launch the web UI, view or manage service keys, and view events.
+[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-iam_view_events#iam_view_events).

+3. You must check that the LogDNA instance has the export feature enabled.

 ## Export API
 {: #export_api_info}

-Use `ENDPOINT/v1/export` to export events.
+Use `ENDPOINT/v1/export?QUERY_PARAMETERS" -u SERVICE_KEY:` to export events.
 {: note}

-    ```
-    curl "ENDPOINT/v1/export?QUERY_PARAMETERS" -u SERVICE_KEY:
-    ```
-    {: codeblock}

-    Where

-    * ENDPOINT represents the entry point to the service.
+*ENDPOINT* represents the entry point to the service.
 Each region has a different URL.
-[Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-endpoints#endpoints).
+To export events from an auditing instance, see [Endpoints](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-endpoints#endpoints).

-    * QUERY_PARAMETERS are parameters that define the filtering criteria that is applied to the export request.
+*QUERY_PARAMETERS* are parameters that define the filtering criteria that is applied to the export request.

-    * SERVICE_KEY is the service key that you created in the previous step.
+*SERVICE_KEY* is an API key that you must use to validate your credentials with the auditing instance.

-### Query parameters
+## Query parameters
 {: #export_api_info_parameters}

+You can define query parameters to refine the events that you want to export.

 The following table lists the query parameters that you can set: